sashakid/ios-guide/Main/6_architecture.md

 - It has only one responsibility
 - You should perceive services as tools.
 We will import them in other classes, and with them, we are going to build features.
 This structure will give us the benefits mentioned earlier.
 These tools will help us handling API, Core data, location, any third party code or business process.

-Two types of services

-In our implementation of SOA, we use two types of services: managers and regular services.
+In our implementation of SOA, we use **two types of services**: managers and regular services.
 Structurally they are the same, but managers have these attributes:

 - It is a service built around some framework - Core data
 - Generic and straightforward - Knows only to fetch, save, update and delete data, doesn’t work with specific data